Product

 Learning: does it improve as it runs, or does it need a redeploy?

-A chatbot is a snapshot.
-An agent has a manager-layer process that watches every conversation, flags policy gaps, surfaces new intent patterns, and evolves the system without an engineering ticket.
+An AI chatbot is a snapshot.
+An AI agent has a manager-layer process that watches every conversation, flags policy gaps, surfaces new intent patterns, and evolves the system without an engineering ticket.

 Most "AI" products in the space ship as a static configuration.
 You connect the data sources, you write the prompts, you go live, and from that day forward the system is frozen until you (or the vendor) rebuild it.
 That works until the first product launch, the first policy change, the first new return reason, the first time customer behavior shifts.
 A static system at scale produces a steady drip of small wrongness that compounds.